gillian-florence/mkdocs-material-project/docs/admin-guide/unionrules-configuration.md

 # Configuration

-To configure the **Time Rules** feature, complete the following procedures:
+To configure the **Union Rules** feature, complete the following procedures:

 - Create custom fields for time tracking categories.
 - Create **Time Type** records that correspond to time categories.